Browse by A-Z

 When the walls of the arteries become narrowed by a gradual build up of fatty material called artheroma.

 A condition that affects the whole of the gastrointestinal system from the oesophagus (gullet) to the large intestine (bowel).
 Symptoms include diarrhoea, ulcers and associated pain.
-Find out more about this condition at the National Association for Colitis and Crohn's Disease or NHS Direct.
+Find out more about this condition at the National Association for Colitis and Crohn's Disease or NHS Choices.

 CT scan (computerised tomography)

 A special scan that uses x-rays and a computer to form pictures of the insides of the body.

 A genetic condition which affects the body's ability to control movement of water in and out of cells in the body leading to bodily secretions developing into a thick mucus.
 This causes difficulty in various parts of the body including the lungs and digestive system.
 Find out more about this condition at the Cystic Fibrosis Trust.